syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ### Creating the custom recurrence appointment

-For creating the custom recurrence appointment, you need to create a custom class Meeting with mandatory fields `from`, `to`, and `recurrenceRule`.
+For creating the custom recurrence appointment, you need to create a custom class Meeting with mandatory fields `from,` `to,` and `recurrenceRule.`

 {% tabs %}
 {% highlight c# %}